P146667-YANGFANGJIN/DATA_MANAGEMENT/README.md

 # World Bank GDP & Inflation Analysis (2000–2023)

-This project analyzes global and regional economic indicators using World Bank data, focusing on GDP per capita and inflation across countries, with a detailed spotlight on Malaysia.
+This project analyzes global and regional economic indicators from 2000 to 2023 using World Bank data, with a focus on the relationship between GDP per capita and inflation across countries.
+Special emphasis is placed on ASEAN-10 comparisons and an in-depth case study of Malaysia.

 ---